Queens Visitation Lawyers

 Visitation or parenting time represents a key component of divorce cases involving child custody issues.
 Generally speaking, a parent who does not receive primary residential custody is entitled to have reasonable and regular visitation or parenting time with his or her child.

 If you are heading into a divorce case, you must understand the essential laws as they pertain to visitation issues.
 Similarly, if you have post-divorce issues regarding visitation, you need to understand the law.
-In addition, no matter the specific reasons you face visitation issues, you must appreciate who you need to do to best protect your legal rights and interests.
+In addition, no matter the specific reasons you face visitation issues, you must appreciate who you need to do to protect your legal rights and interests.

 Standard for Visitation Orders in New York

-In the state of New York, visitation determinations are made based on what is in the best interests of a child.
+In the state of New York, visitation determinations are made based on what is in the interests of a child.
 A court considers a variety of factors when making a determination on a visitation arrangement.

 Included among the elements considered by a court in a visitation case is the overall emotional, physical, and mental health of the parents and the child.
 Another issue is the existing living situation of the parents, with a focus on where the noncustodial parent will have visitation with the child.

 In recent years, the concept of parenting time has supplanted the traditional term “visitation” in many instances.
 Parenting time is preferred because a noncustodial parent should not be relegated to the role of being a visitor in the life or his or her child.

 Once a visitation order is put into effect, the day may come when it becomes necessary for a parent to enforce an existing parenting time order.
 The most common type of enforcement situation is when the custodial parent interferes with the noncustodial parent’s visitation time.
 The custodial parent withholds visitation from the custodial parent.

 When a situation like this occurs, the noncustodial parent files a motion to enforce visitation order with the court that issued the order in the first instance.
 The court will consider evidence presented regarding visitation interference.